oneananda/asp_dot_net_core_projects/README.md

 A structured guide for migrating applications from NancyFX to ASP.NET Core, covering key differences, routing, middleware, dependency injection, and performance considerations.

 ---

+### 036_AddScoped_DeepDive

+A comprehensive exploration of the AddScoped service lifetime in ASP.NET Core.
+This project dissects scenarios where scoped lifetimes are most effective, highlighting how dependencies are managed per request.

+---